Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

-Project management is universally accepted as a scarce skill.
-Proficient project managers are in high demand.
+Proficient project managers are in high demand as project management is universally accepted as a scarce skill.
 It is therefore completely understandable that Fortune Magazine identified project management as the number one career choice.

 This PGDip is the only qualification of its kind delivered by a business school in South Africa.
-Passed at a certain level, it can provide access to an MBA.
+Passed at a certain level, it can give you access to an MBA, including Stellenbosch Business School’s MBA with Project Portfolio Management as focal area.

 Postgraduate Diploma